 Access and Wildfire Hazard Assessment

 Prior to the issuance of a building permit, properties are evaluated for driveway access requirements (see Douglas County Driveway Regulations and Policies), building site location, building materials, and defensible space/wildfire mitigation requirements.
 When an application for a driveway permit is submitted, the address for the property must be posted; and the centerline of the driveway and the corners of the home site must be staked.
 This should be completed within 24 hours of submitting the application.
-Failure to post and stake the property will delay processing of the permit application.
+Failure to post and stake the property will delay the processing of the permit application.
 In areas where driveway permits are not required but wildfire hazards do exist, structures are evaluated for location and defensible space requirements.
 If your project is determined to be in a wildfire hazard area as determined by an on-site assessment by the wildfire mitigation staff, a $120.00 fee will be assessed to the permit fee for the required inspections.
 Both preliminary and final inspections are completed prior to receiving a Certificate of Occupancy (CO).

 Driveway Permits For Existing Structures